DanielTemesgen/danieltemesgen.github.io/_posts/2020-08-31-creating-an-API-with-AWS.markdown

 The next step is key, we declare a function called `read_root` (although the name isn't important).
 The function simply returns "Hello World" as a dicionary.
 Importantly we decorate that function with `@app.get("/simple")`, all that does is ensure that users must add `/simple` to their URL to return the output of the `read_root` function.

-Now we can click through to [`https://7z8boxyi92.execute-api.us-east-1.amazonaws.com/prod/simple`](https://7z8boxyi92.execute-api.us-east-1.amazonaws.com/prod/simple), we should see the following:
+Now we can click through to [simple-api-link], we should see the following:

 ```
 {